 2013: Tried to learn Mandarin.
 Failed miserably.

-2012: Went to the gym every weekday for a year.
-This has become a habit and I now work out every morning.
+2012: Went to the gym every day for a year.
+This has become a habit and I now work out five days per week.

 2011: I read a book per week for a year.
 That was awesome, and I’ve tried maintaining the same pace over the years.